 If others around you have been encouraging you to get help and seek treatment for your addiction and mental health issues, try to listen to what they are saying.
 Even if you don’t feel like you’re worthy of saving, they do.

 In treatment, you’ll learn to identify your shame, understand the role it’s had in your addiction and what you can do to stop the negative self-talk that’s keeping you stuck in the cycle of addiction.
 While dealing with the root causes of your shame might mean digging up old memories and dealing with difficult subjects, the fact is that shame feeds addiction.
 That’s why it’s important to recognize when shame is keeping you from seeking help.

 Are You Ready to Talk About Your Addiction Issues?

 You may be struggling with shame over your addiction issues, embarrassed by the fact that you need help with your mental health.
 Your worries about what other people will think of you could be keeping you from getting the treatment you desperately need.

-When you’re ready to take control of your life and deal with your addiction issues, Florida House Experience is here for you.
+When you’re ready to take control of your life and deal with your addiction issues, FHE Health is here for you.
 Our team of compassionate, experienced addiction and mental health experts is available 24/7 to take your call or chat online.

 Don’t let the shame you’re feeling over your substance abuse and mental health problems keep you from living your best life.
 Let us help you get well.